 So you already have or are in the process of hiring, some really great staff.
 Awesome.
 If they’re new, they’re surely excited and looking to give their all.
 If they’ve been there for a while, maybe not so much.
 According to the ‘Survey of Global HR Challenges: Yesterday, Today and Tomorrow’, conducted by PricewaterhouseCoopers, 1/4 of the best employees will leave if not engaged adequately, and effective development of staff can increase performance by a staggering 25%!
 They’re big numbers.
-In this article, we’ll look at why the engagement of your employees is so important for your business, as well as a few key ways to maximise their development & engagement over time.
+In this article we’ll look at why employee engagement is so important for your business, as well as a few key ways to maximise their development & engagement over time.

 What is employee engagement?

 Do you remember that accounting essay you had to write?
 Took you ages didn’t it.
 You weren’t excited to write it, the only reason you did it is to get a good grade.
 Procrastination kicks in and other things become more important.
 There’s a good chance you weren’t engaged and your efficiency and performance showed it.
 Employee engagement is about creating the conditions in which employees thrive, they are able to more from their skillset and are motivated to access and develop their potential.
 Win-win right?
 You get a super employee and they get even better over time.